rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Commit
 ```

-- [x] T1 and T2 has only write-write conflict
+- [ ] T1 and T2 has only write-write conflict
-- [ ] There is no conflict between T1 and T2
+- [x] There is no conflict between T1 and T2
 - [ ] T1 and T2 has only read-write conflict
 - [ ] T1 and T2 has both read-write and write-write conflicts

-T1 and T2 both write to the same data item B. Hence, there is a write-write conflict between T1 and T2.
-No other types of conflicts (read-write) exist because T2 starts only after T1 has committed, so there's no case where T1 reads an item that T2 later writes, or vice versa.

 ### The duration of locks are usually shorter in optimistic locking than two-phase locking, true or false?